Precy loves reading about Filipino folklore. She also enjoys helping others speak and appreciate the Filipino and Ilocano language.

 From the word halo which means mix.
 Halo-halo could mean a mixture or different kinds (of something).

 Also a word very much familiar to those who loves this known Filipino dessert which is shaved ice with a mixture of different goodies from corn, leche flan, beans with either evaporated or condensed milk and sometimes topped with ube ice cream making every spoonful an explosion of yumminess - halo-halo.

 A beautiful island in the southernmost part of the Philippines and considered a home to its friendliest and peace-loving residents.

 Another Filipino word that has to be reduplicated or it won't convey the meaning.
 Ika-ika means limping or walking with difficulty, walking lamely.

-No need to explain further what ngala-ngala means as this repeated word has its exact English equivalent.
+No need to explain further what ngala-ngala means, this repeated word has its exact English equivalent.
 Ngala-ngala is your reduplicated Filipino word for palate, the top or upper part of your mouth.